orkestron-ai/software-meta-model/b0-product-core/004-business-architecture.md

 - business domains
 - business capabilities
+- business functions
+- business services
-- business-level entities
+- business entities and objects
 - responsibility zones
 - relationships between business elements

 It answers:

 - How is the product structured as a business system?
-- What capabilities does the product provide?
+- What capabilities and services does the product provide?
-- Which domains exist within the product?
+- Which domains and functions exist within the product?
 - How are responsibilities distributed?
 - What are the stable structural elements of the business?